Kudrotey/PokemonGeneratorExpressJS/README.md

 ## Run Locally

-Run `npm install` to creaete a `node_modules` folder in your local machine
+Run `npm install` in order for the `node_modules` folder to be created on your local machine.

-Run `node app.js` or `nodemon app.js` (if you have nodemon package installed in your machine) to start the pokemon generator.
+Run `node app.js` or `nodemon app.js` (if you have nodemon package installed on your machine) to start the pokemon generator.

 Listen on `http://localhost:3000/` to see the pokemon generator web app.